 Now the challenge was to find a place to park and to climb down.
 From the top of the cliff we admired the crystal clear waters and couldn’t wait to have a dip ourselves (covered in dust from the road again).

-After careful risk assessment, we joined others and left the cars at the edge of the cliffs.
-From the view from the cliffs, we could see two ways to get down and we chose the one that lead to the beach with less people.
+After a careful risk assessment, we joined others and left the cars at the edge of the cliffs.
+From the view from the cliffs, we could see two ways to get down and we chose the one that lead to the beach with fewer people.